Luke Raley Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.87 team ERA that ranks fifth across all league pitching staffs.
+- The Guardians have a 3.85 team ERA that ranks fifth across all MLB pitching staffs.

-- The Guardians surrender the third-fewest home runs in baseball (142 total, 1.1 per game).
+- The Guardians allow the third-fewest home runs in baseball (142 total, 1.1 per game).

-- The right-hander last pitched on Wednesday, July 5 against the Atlanta Braves, when he threw 4 1/3 innings, allowing five earned runs while giving up 11 hits.
+- In his most recent time out on Saturday, the left-hander tossed four innings against the Toronto Blue Jays, allowing five earned runs while surrendering six hits.

-- The 28-year-old has an ERA of 6.45, with 5.1 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .301 batting average against him.
+- The 24-year-old has an ERA of 3.61, with 8.6 strikeouts per nine innings, in 20 games this season.
+Opposing hitters have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.